CurryMan1/Pygame-Halloween-GameJam-2023/README.md

 - Accumulate hearts to purchase powerful [upgrades](#Upgrades)

+- Avoid the naval mines so you don't get blown up

 - Stay vigilant, gather hearts, and face the horrors of the deep to emerge victorious in this heart-pounding underwater adventure!

 <a name="Upgrades" />